 3. TREO includes Y2O3

-The economics of Phalaborwa are driven by a much lower cost base as this unique project excludes many of the usual energy intensive steps associated with a traditional hard rock mining project, including:
+The economics of Phalaborwa are driven by a lower cost base as this unique project excludes many of the usual energy intensive steps associated with a traditional hard rock mining project, including:

 - There is no requirement for hard rock mining, including waste stripping, which usually represents a large proportion of the cost base for a traditional hard rock mine